 Chiropractors and medical doctors frequently ask if manipulation of the spine is safe in the presence of a herniated nucleus pulposis (CHNP).
 The answer is that, in most circumstances, it is not only safe, it is often an essential aspect of treatment.
 Read more on this topic now.

-The Whiplash Page contains learned articles on cervical spine and soft tissue trauma, neck injury guidelines, and many peer-reviewed articles demonstrating the benefits of chiropractic management of whiplash.
+The Whiplash page contains learned articles on cervical spine and soft tissue trauma, neck injury guidelines, and many peer-reviewed articles demonstrating the benefits of chiropractic management of whiplash.

 The Cost-Effectiveness of Chiropractic

-While Congress debates the looming health care reform package, you can review why chiropractic management is often more cost-effective than medical management for a range of musculoskeletal complaijnts.
+While Congress debates the looming health care reform package, you can review why chiropractic management is often more cost-effective than medical management for a range of musculoskeletal complaints.
 Share these articles with your elected officials!

-© 2009 The Chiropractic Resource Organization All Rights Reserved
+© 1995–2023 ~ The Chiropractic Resource Organization ~ All Rights Reserved